guoqiao/vimrc/README.md

+# guoqiao's vimrc

-# Background
+## Background
-I have used this repo for more than 5 years, as a Python developer, on both macOS and Linux.
+I have used this repo for more than 8 years, as a Python developer, on both macOS and Ubuntu.

 ## Principles:
 - keep it lightweight and minimal, only use necessary config and plugins
-- keep it general for both macOS and Linux
+- keep it general for both macOS and Ubuntu
 - keep it updated, never stop to absorb new ideas and tools
 - keep it easy to use, use most reasonable and handy shortcuts